Skip to Content

 5 Easy Recipes for Everyday Cleaners

-Mix together 1 cup of water (distilled), ½ tablespoon of castile soap (liquid) and 10-15 drops of essential oils (of your choice).
-Pour the mixture into a spray bottle and use around the home.
+Mix 1 cup of water (distilled), ½ tablespoon of castile soap (liquid), and 10-15 drops of essential oils (of your choice).
+Pour the mixture into a spray bottle and use it around the home.

 2. Mold remover.

-Combine two parts water with one part hydrogen peroxide in a clean spray bottle.
+Combine two parts of water with one part of hydrogen peroxide in a clean spray bottle.
 Apply to moldy areas.
 Let it sit for a couple of hours.
 Rinse well.

 3. Bathroom cleaner.

-Mix together 2 tablespoons of vinegar (white), ½ cup of water, ½ cup of liquid soap and 1 ½ cups baking soda in a spray bottle and shake vigorously.
-Use on bathroom sinks, tiles, floor and bath tub.
+Mix two tablespoons of vinegar (white), ½ cup of water, ½ cup of liquid soap, and 1 ½ cups of baking soda in a spray bottle and shake vigorously.
+Use on bathroom sinks, tiles, floor, and bathtub.

 4. Glass cleaner.

-Mix about 4 cups of water (warm), 2 tablespoons of cornstarch, ½ cup rubbing alcohol and ½ cup white vinegar into a bowl and give it a stir.
-Transfer the mixture into a spray bottle and clean your windows with a microfiber cloth.
+Mix about 4 cups of water (warm), two tablespoons of cornstarch, ½ cup rubbing alcohol, and ½ cup white vinegar into a bowl and stir it.
+Transfer the mixture to a spray bottle and clean your windows with a microfiber cloth.

 5. Sink cleaner

-(for stainless steel, copper and brass fixtures and sinks).
-Combine equal parts salt and lemon juice and stir until you form a paste.
-Cover your sink with the paste and let sit for a while.
-After that gently scrub and rinse.
+For stainless steel, copper, and brass fixtures and sinks, combine salt and lemon juice equally and stir until you form a paste.
+Cover your sink with the paste and let it sit for a while.
+After that, gently scrub and rinse.

-Hope these tips help you to move away from using harsh chemicals to clean your home.
-Being environmentally-friendly is no longer a trend.
+I hope these tips help you avoid using harsh chemicals to clean your home.
+Being environmentally friendly is no longer a trend.
 It’s a reality that thousands of people have come to embrace.
-It deserves a try.
+It deserves a try for the health and financial savings they offer.

 For more information on Natural Cleaning Alternatives: